 "I've been looking for a good book to read and this one fit the bill.
 I will continue to read this author."

 Reviews from Amazon:

 "L. L. Rigsbee knows her classic western tale and the genre's fans.
 The inciting incident in Blood Red is a favorite one.
 However, whereas young men seeking revenge for their parents' murders often do so with reckless drive, nineteen-year-old Zach is smart as well as vengeful.
 Fast moving events drew me right into this story.
 If he sorted out his inner conflict about his mixed Apache, Anglo heritage a bit too slowly for my taste mid-book, his decisive and bold drive for justice at the end proved him worthy of the rewards.
 A fast and satisfying read I am happy to recommend."

 Where To Find This Book

-No information or membership is required to read these advertising free stories online.
+(No information or membership is required to read the first chapter of this advertising free story online.)